-Over and above the repetition, I'm even not sure how this works.
+I'm even not sure how this works.
 The chasteness (they're pressing lips!) is adorable, but the action is physically impossible.
 How do you pull someone's torso?
 Did he just yank on her breasts?!
-That seems a bit forward after that closed-mouth lip-pressing.
+That would seem a bit forward after that closed-mouth lip-pressing.
 This is not sexy.

 Words of Radiance is 1,100 pages in this style: repetition, fantasy jargon, and characters committing sequences of actions with all the emotional intensity of assembling IKEA furniture.

-As Dalinar, the recipient of visions from the Almighty, says to his troops:
+As Dalinar, the recipient of visions from God, says to his troops:

 "I have been sent by the Almighty himself to save this land from another Desolation.
 I have seen what these things can do; I have lived lives broken by the Voidbringers.
 I've seen kingdoms shattered, peoples ruined, technology forgotten.
 I've seen civilisation itself brought to the crumbling edge of collapse."
 (972)

 This is the core conflict of the book.
-Not whether or not the Parshendi are evil, but whether or not the Alethi will recognise that fact in time.
+Not whether or not the Parshendi are evil: that's a fact of the text.
+The challenge is whether or not the Alethi will recognise that fact in time.